pythonanywhere/help_pages/articles/RequestingAllowlistAdditions.md

 It does not apply to paid accounts, as we can link them to real people via the payment details -- so they have unrestricted Internet access.

+You will find the list of sites currently allowed for free accounts [here](https://www.pythonanywhere.com/whitelist/).

 ## Requesting an addition to the allowlist